onap/archived-aaf-authz/docs/sections/architecture/security.rst

 Encryption is provided by HTTP/S with the TLS 1.2+ protocol.
 Lesser protocols can also be added, but it is highly recommended that the protocol go no lower than TLS 1.1

+ALL components of AAF are accessible only by HTTP/S (service, locate, oauth, gui, certman), EXCEPT the component "FS".

+FS *must* be HTTP, because it is responsible for being accessible DURING the TLS process for recent RCLs.
+(Revocation lists).
+Since it is part of the TLS process, it cannot be TLS itself.

 .. image:: images/SecurityArchBasic_TLS.svg
    	:width: 70%
 	:align: center